New Life (2023 film): Plot

 A bleeding woman named Jessica Murdock (Hayley Erin) escapes from a containment facility and flees across the Pacific Northwest, hoping to reach the Canadian border.
 Jessica kills a guard during her escape and believes that she is being pursued for murder.
 Elsa Gray (Sonya Walger), a fixer battling an ALS diagnosis, pursues Jessica.
 Jessica meets several kind strangers, who assume that she is fleeing from domestic violence.
 These include an elderly couple who work on a farm, as well as a bartender named Molly.

 Elsa is initially told that she is working for the government and that Jessica is infected with a strain of Ebola virus.
 She tracks Jessica to the home of Janie and Frank, the farmers who helped Jessica.
 Janie and Frank have become zombies; Elsa is forced to shoot them.
 Elsa realizes that she is working for a pharmaceutical company who is trying to protect its reputation.
 Jessica is not carrying Ebola, but an unknown infectious agent.
-She was infected by a dog who escaped from the containment facility.
+She was infected by a dog which escaped from the containment facility.

-Jessica witnesses as the bartender Molly becomes a zombie; she is horrified to realize that she is infectious.
+Jessica witnesses the bartender Molly becoming a zombie; she is horrified to realize that she is infectious.
 Elsa confronts Jessica.
 Jessica begins to show signs of infection and promises that she will never return to the facility.
 Elsa is forced to kill her.

 Elsa returns home; a caretaker helps her plan to modify her home to become ALS-accessible.
 The caretaker begins to cough, indicating that Elsa may also be infected.